Databases

 docker run -p 6379:6379 -p 3000:3000 -it --rm -v ./data:/data falkordb/falkordb:edge

-Here we'll use FalkorDB Python client to create a small graph representing a subset of motorcycle riders and teams taking part in the MotoGP league, once created we'll start querying our data.
+In this example, we'll use the FalkorDB Python client to create a small graph representing a subset of motorcycle riders and teams participating in the MotoGP league.
+After creating the graph, we'll query the data to explore its structure and relationships.

 from falkordb import FalkorDB